Skip to the main content.

 Cyber Simulation Exercises

-Simulation exercises are typically recommended for organisations that have already conducted tabletop exercises and are ready for a more complex and detailed evaluation of their incident response capabilities.
+Cyber simulation exercises are typically recommended for organisations that have already conducted tabletop exercises and are ready for a more complex and detailed evaluation of their incident response capabilities within their BCP.

 Benefits of Conducting Tabletop or cyber simulation Exercises